renacin/BramptonTransitAnalysis/0_Research/README.md

 	  Well instead of writing to a large database that gets bigger every second, why not upload to a database that is only as large as the day's total updates.

+	+ One improvement that I thought was pretty useful was the implementation of the VACCUM feature in SQLite3.
+	  There were certain situations where the database would offload all of it's data for the day, but still stay at around 10MB - even though it was empty.
+After looking into the issue further this is because when data is written, then deleted, the storage system can become fragmented.
+And as a result, the overall size of the database will most likely still be large.
+The VACCUM feature helps solve this by defragmenting the storage system, and database.

+	+ Below you can see the overall time it took to make a database update.
+In Methodology 1, I simply read both the API call, and the entire database as a pandas data-frame, merged the two, and wrote to the database.
+	  Methodology 2, depicts the implementation of a daily offload feature.
+And Methodology 3, depicts the usage of the VACCUM feature in SQLite3.

 DB Update: Methodology 1
 <p align="center">
 <img src="https://github.com/renacin/BramptonTransitAnalysis/blob/master/0_Research/Images/DB_UPDATE_1.png" width="500"/>